Intreecom/robotlb/README.md

 This project is useful when you've deployed a bare-metal Kubernetes cluster on Hetzner Robot and want to use Hetzner's cloud load balancer.

-This small operator integrates them together, allowing you to use the `LoadBalancer` service type.
+This operator integrates them together, supporting two APIs:
+1. **LoadBalancer Services**: Traditional Kubernetes Service resources of type `LoadBalancer`
+2. **Gateway API**: Modern Kubernetes Gateway API (v1) for advanced routing capabilities

 You can follow the [TUTORIAL.md](./tutorial.md) to see how to set up a cluster using RobotLB from scratch.